-Critical flicker fusion is the rate of flicker at which we perceive no flicker.
-The clinical evidence is not sufficient to permit conclusions on the health outcome effects of critical flicker fusion in the diagnosis of visual acuity.
+Critical flicker fusion (CFF) is the rate of flicker at which one perceives no flicker.
+The clinical evidence is insufficient to permit conclusions on the health outcome effects of critical flicker fusion in the diagnosis of visual acuity.

 Vianya-Estop et al (2004) determined whether CFF thresholds fulfill the criteria for a potential vision test (PVT) by being unaffected by media opacity yet affected by retinal disease.
-CFF thresholds for three different stimulus sizes (0.5, 1.0, and 1.5 degrees) were measured in 72 patients (mean age, 78.43 +/- 7.07 years) comprising 31 subjects with media opacity, 21 with macular disease, and 20 with pseudophakia.
+Critical flicker fusion thresholds for 3 different stimulus sizes (0.5, 1.0, and 1.5 degrees) were measured in 72 patients (mean age of 78.43 +/- 7.07 years) comprising 31 subjects with media opacity, 21 with macular disease, and 20 with pseudophakia.
 There were no statistically significant differences between CFF values from the media opacity and the pseudophakia groups for any target size (p > 0.10).
 However, CFF values were significantly lower in patients with macular disease for all the target sizes (p < 0.05).
-Analysis of a subset of six subjects with media opacity and seven subjects with macular disease and visual acuity of 20/200 or worse showed the media opacity group still had similar CFF values as the pseudophakia group and had significantly higher CFF than the macular disease group.
+Analysis of a subset of 6 subjects with media opacity and 7 subjects with macular disease and visual acuity of 20/200 or worse showed the media opacity group still had similar CFF values as the pseudophakia group and had significantly higher CFF than the macular disease group.

-Vianya-Estopa et al (2006) evaluated the usefulness of a battery of PVTs including potential acuity meter (PAM), laser interferometer (LI), critical flicker/fusion frequency (CFF), superilluminated pinhole at distance (SPH(d)) and near (SPH(n)), and optimal reading speed (ORS) by their independence of the effects of cataracts and sensitivity to MD in 76 patients with age-related cataract and no other eye disease, 52 patients with MD and clear ocular media, and 28 patients with normal, healthy eyes.
+Vianya-Estopa et al (2006) evaluated the usefulness of a battery of PVTs including potential acuity meter (PAM), laser interferometer (LI), CFF, superilluminated pinhole at distance (SPH(d)) and near (SPH(n)), and optimal reading speed (ORS) by their independence of the effects of cataracts and sensitivity to MD in 76 patients with age-related cataract and no other eye disease, 52 patients with MD and clear ocular media, and 28 patients with normal, healthy eyes.
 Potential vision tests were independent of the degrading effects of cataract up to a visual acuity (VA) level of 20/200 or worse (CFF), 20/125 (ORS and SPH), and 20/40 (PAM and LI).
 A high degree of association was found between PVT scores and distance VA in the MD group for SPH(d) (r2 = 0.93), SPH(n) (r2 = 0.89), and PAM (r2 = 0.71).
 A moderate correlation was found for LI (r2 = 0.55), CFF (r2 = 0.50), and ORS (r2 = 0.45).
-The authors concluded, “in regard to critical flicker/fusion frequency that while the test showed the greatest ability to bypass cataracts, its ability to predict VA in patients with early MD was limited.”
+The authors concluded, “in regard to critical flicker/fusion frequency that while the test showed the greatest ability to bypass cataracts, its ability to predict VA in patients with early MD was limited”.